-Another option for removing bad fuel from a boat fuel tank is to hire a boat fuel removal service.
+Another option for removing bad fuel from a boat fuel tank is to hire a boat fuel tank cleaning service.

-- Ensure the bad boat fuel is removed safely: A professional service will remove bad fuel safely as they will have experience.
+- Ensure the bad boat fuel is removed safely: A professional service will remove bad fuel safely as they will have experience

 - Prevent engine or fuel tank damage: A professional company will know the do's and don't s of removing boat fuel from specific boat types.
-This will help prevent engine or fuel tank damage.
+This will help prevent engine or fuel tank damage

-Simply contact your local marina for contact details for these services.
+To find professional boat fuel removal services, simply contact your local marina for contact details for these services.

-An alternative option is to hire a professional fuel removal service to do the work.
+An alternative option for removing bad fuel is to hire a professional marine fuel removal service to do the work.
 Contact your local marina for information on where to find these services.